automat/sketch-context2d/README.md

 Paths are shape-layers, text gets translated to text-layers, all still editable and styleable.
 Transformation, style and text-layout states are saved in a stack.

+###Great, but why?

+I work on visualising data on a daily basis.
+With a few exceptions this goes beyond developing simple visually reduced pie- or bar-charts.
+While there are already solutions for drawing those in Sketch, none of them are flexible enough.
+They are either too opinionated visually or expect a certain data format.

+You shouldnt create visual-systems for data-representation in Sketch, verify them afterwards by implementing a defined style with actual data and hope it won't break.
+Creating those systems is also about edge-cases: What happens if the actual data isn't as interesting as expected?
+How can extreme values be handled?
+In which cases does it make sense to break the rule-set and establish a new one?
+Those questions should be part of the design process.

+We find solutions by constantly switching between design and implementation.
+I think this process can be unified and happen in a shared environment, right within Sketch and using your own preferred code toolset.

 ##Usage